Skip to Content

 lost 30 pounds in 30 days 4

-What exercise should I be doing to lose weight?
+What exercise should you be doing to lose weight?

 Regular exercise will help you achieve your weight loss goals sooner.